samrylanjamesharris/NexusLLM/README.md

 - Llama-2 13B - 7GB
 - Mistral 7B Instruct - 4GB

-#### If you have AI models that preform better than these, list them in the issues tab in order to let us know.
+#### If you have AI models that preform better than these, list them in the Issues tab in order to let us know.

 ### Steps:
 1. Clone the repo: